tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   zero-valued single byte length field).

 cipher_suites:
-: A list of the symmetric cipher options supported by the client, specifically the record protection algorithm (including secret key length) and a hash to be used with HKDF, in descending order of client preference.
+: A vector of the symmetric cipher options supported by the client, specifically the record protection algorithm (including secret key length) and a hash to be used with HKDF, in descending order of client preference.
 Values are defined in {{cipher-suites}}.
-  If the list contains cipher suites that the server does not recognize, support, or wish to use, the server MUST ignore those cipher suites and process the remaining ones as usual.
+  If the vector contains cipher suites that the server does not recognize, support, or wish to use, the server MUST ignore those cipher suites and process the remaining ones as usual.
 If the client is